-Subject of the course are the methods of a quantitative management of market risks and credit risks as well as of risk based performance management.
+This course deals with quantitative methods for the management of market and credit risks.
+In addition, it covers risk-based performance management.

-After a successful completion of the course participants will be able to quantify markets risks and credit risks.
-They are familiar with methods of calculating the value at risk of individual financial positions and portfolios of financial instruments, especially the delta-normal-method.
-They have a knowledge of the notion of credit value at risk and the most important credit risk models.
-They understand the concept of risk based performance management as well as methods of capital allocation.
+After a successful completion of the course, students will be able to measure market and credit risks.
+They can calculate the value at risk for individual financial positions and for portfolios of financial instruments.
+In particular, they will be apply the delta-normal-method.
+Furthermore, they will understand the notion of credit value at risk and the most important credit risk models.
+Students will be familiar with methods used for a risk-based performance management and for capital allocation.

-Recommended: The course assumes a basic knowledge in probability theory and statistics.
-In addition students should have covered a master course on investment or/and derivatives.
+Recommended: The course requires a basic knowledge of probability theory and statistics.
+Ideally, students should have completed a master course on investment and/or derivatives.

+mivestment and/or derivatives.

 Obligatory registration: no Further Information on the registration: -

 Courses Hours per week Self-study

 Lecture 2 6

 ECTS in total 4

-Form of assessment Written exam (45 min.)
+Form of assessment Written exam (45 min 1.)

+Preliminary course work -

-Lecturer/Person in charge Prof. Dr. Peter Albrecht
+Lecturer/Person in charge Prof. Dr. Peter Albrecht (spring), Dr. Markus Huggenberger (fall)

-Duration of module 1 Semester
+Duration of module 1 Semester orger (run)

-Offering Spring semester and fall semester
+Offering Spring semester and f all semester

-Language German
+Language German (spring), Eng lish (fall)

-Program-specific educational goals LG 1, LG 5
+Program-specific educational goals LG 2, LG 5

 Grade graded

-Range of application M.Sc.
-MMM, M.Sc.
-Bu M.Sc.
+Range of application · · · · · · · · · · · · · · · · · · · MMBR (fall), M.Sc.
 Bus.
-Math., M.Sc s.
-Edu., M.Sc.
+Edu., .
 Bus.
-Inf., c.
+Math., M.Sc.
 Econ.